Dominick Argento Chamber Opera Competition

 - Orchestration: Maximum of 20 players

-- A composer may submit more than one opera provided that each conforms to competition guidelines.
+- Applicants may submit more than one opera provided that each conforms to competition guidelines.

-A distinguished panel of composers and opera directors will select the winning finalists.
-Scenes from three operas chosen as finalists will be presented in a showcase performance at the NOA annual convention in January of odd years.
-The opera chosen as the winner of the NOA Chamber Opera Competition will be performed in a full production at the convention in even years.
+A distinguished panel of composers and opera directors select the winning finalists.
+Scenes from three operas chosen as finalists are presented in a showcase performance at the NOA annual convention in January of odd years.
+The opera chosen as the winner of the NOA Chamber Opera Competition is then performed in a full production at the convention in even years.